juliendorra/blob-keyboard-simulator/README.md

 ### Backstory of this reconstruction

-I’m teaching a tech design history course in Paris, sharing the history of the mouse, the GUI, the iPhone, even the Newton, and much more with hundreds of design students
+I’m teaching a tech design history course in Paris, sharing the history of the mouse and GUI, the iPhone, even the Newton, and much more with hundreds of design students

-(and I'm opening this as a [workshop for UX/UI design professionals](http://juliendorra.com/atelier-histoire-ux/en/) too!).
+(and I'm opening a unique [UX history hands-on workshop for UX/UI design professionals](http://juliendorra.com/atelier-histoire-ux/en/) too!).

 Ken Kocienda's keyboard development for the iPhone is **one of the key innovation stories** of my course.